Maersk Alabama Lifeboat

 You can view the Alabama lifeboat at the Museum and see the holes left by the SEAL bullets as they opened fire simultaneously, killing three pirates.

-The Maersk Alabama’s lifeboat arrived at the Museum on in April, 2009.
+The Maersk Alabama’s lifeboat arrived at the Museum in April of 2009.
 We assisted the makers of the motion picture Captain Phillips starring Tom Hanks, released in October 2013.